-PBI Education is dedicated to providing high quality, continuing education events that are clinically and academically based on the topics of professional boundaries, ethics, medical record keeping, prescribing practices, risk management, and law.
-These educational experiences assist professionals perform optimally and ethically, measured by improvements in competence, performance, and care, thereby elevating the overall health and safety of the community.
+PBI Education is dedicated to providing high-quality, continuing education events that are clinically and academically based on the topics of professional boundaries, civility and communication, ethics, medical record keeping, prescribing practices, risk management, and law.
+These educational experiences assist professionals to perform optimally and ethically, as demonstrated by improvements in competence, performance, and care, thereby elevating the overall health and safety of the public.